yanggang59/fpga_test/README.md

 (10) test 10 is to test xdma function not using XDMA Official Driver, modified base on test 7 ,not finished yet

 (11) test 11 is to test FuDanWei 2 Host accessing its sharing bar EP latency without using lock, will create 2 binary for EP0 and EP1, EP0 runs first

+(12)

+(13)

+(14)

+(15)

+(16) Test single EP read/write latency